serenity-is/docs/startsharp/net5-migration.md

 * Click `Replace All`

-## Changing Row Constructors to Accept a RowFields Instance
+## Adding Row Constructors to Accept a RowFields Instance

 Row constructors used to pass the static RowFields instance to base Row constructor like this: